 - describe partnership-centred care

-- explain the benefits of a partnership-centred model of care for older people, their family and healthcare teams
+- explain the benefits of a partnership-centred model of care for older people, their family, friends and healthcare teams

 - develop and apply partnership-centred care strategies to best support the needs and preferences of older people.

-For an overview of all course activities and steps, see your To do list.
+For an overview of all course activities and steps, see the to do tab at the top of this page.

 Meet the team